indenkun/arabic2kansuji/README.md

 The email address listed in the DESCRIPTION is a dummy.
 If you have any questions, please post them on ISSUE.

-## Known Issues

-  - `arabic2kansuji_num` accepts only half-width Arabic numerals and not strings containing Arabic numerals or full-width Arabic numerals.